-In functional programming, fmap(func, obj) takes a data type obj and returns a new data type with func mapped over the contents.
+In Haskell, fmap(func, obj) takes a data type obj and returns a new data type with func mapped over the contents.
 Coconut's fmap function does the exact same thing in Coconut.

 fmap can also be used on built-ins such as str, list, set, and dict as a variant of map that returns back an object of the same type.
 The behavior of fmap for a given object can be overridden by defining an fmap(self, func) magic method that will be called whenever fmap is invoked on that object.
+Note that fmap implementations should always satisfy the Functor Laws.

 For dict, or any other collections.abc.Mapping, fmap will map over the mapping's .items() instead of the default iteration through its .keys(), with the new mapping reconstructed from the mapped over items.
-Additionally, for backwards compatibility with old versions of Coconut, fmap\$(starmap_over_mappings=True) will starmap over the .items() instead of map over them.
+DEPRECATED: fmap\$(starmap_over_mappings=True) will starmap over the .items() instead of map over them.

-For numpy, pandas, and jax.numpy objects, fmap will use np.vectorize to produce the result.
+For numpy objects, fmap will use np.vectorize to produce the result.

-For asynchronous iterables, fmap will map asynchronously, making fmap equivalent in that case to:
+For asynchronous iterables, fmap will map asynchronously, making fmap equivalent in that case to such that fmap can effectively be used as an async map.